ralphgonz/spotify-pl-convert/README.md

    ```
    python plconvert.py SPOTIFY-USER-NAME INPUT-PL-NAME OUTPUT-PL-NAME
    ```
+1. You can now share the destination playlist publicly.
 1. Optional: In Spotify app, Select All of the destination playlist contents and drag to Liked Songs